No more boredom in the boardroom: 7 whiteboard collaboration techniques

 As soon as you see someone opening up PowerPoint, you know your chances for a fun time are slim to none.
 When using a whiteboard or writable surface, the ideas, solutions and processes are happening live, and right in front of everyone else.
 This kind of group participation is perfect for getting input from all participants, who can jump up to draw and write down their thoughts.

-So, now that you know the why of whiteboards, here are a few things to keep in mind to get the most out of your next collaborative whiteboard session:
+So, now that you know the why of whiteboards, here are a few things to keep in mind to get the most out of your next collaborative whiteboard session with these whiteboard collaboration techniques:

 1. Don’t lose focus